What I Learned About Small Language Models

 Why This Matters

-I think we're at the beginning of a fundamental shift: from AI that lives in the cloud and costs money per query, to AI that lives on your device and costs nothing to run.
+I believe we're at the beginning of a fundamental shift: from AI that lives in the cloud and costs money per query, to AI that lives on your device and costs nothing to run.

 Gustavo Barra Felizardo